 Campus computer labs will be available for student registration during normal hours of operation.

-Although "W" grades do not affect a student's grade point average, excessive course withdrawals reflect negatively on the student's record, increase the amount time needed for degree completion, and may result in the loss of scholarships and other types of financial aid.
-Because of this, the University recommends that a student have no more than 8 course withdrawals in their academic career.
+Although 'WZ' grades do not affect a student's grade point average, excessive course withdrawals reflect negatively on the student's record, increase the amount of time needed for degree completion, and may result in the loss of scholarships and other types of financial aid.
+Because of this, the University will assess a per course withdrawal fee of $50 for excessive course withdrawals beyond an established limit.

 The deadline for withdrawing from a course or resigning from the University is approximately 75 percent into the semester or summer session.
 After this date, a student may not withdraw from a course or resign from the University.
 In extraordinary cases, a student may appeal to his/her academic dean to withdraw from a course or resign after the published deadline, but before final exams begin.
 Any approved requests must be submitted by the dean to the Registrar's Office prior to the beginning of the final exams.